Osama-Yaghi/atmospheric-muon-simulation-KM3net/README.md

 Install requirements using pip or your environment manager of choice.

 ### Execution

-Run the main script directly:
+-Modify the input file in input/input.txt

-python Monte-carlo-simulation-generate_v1.0.py
+-Run the main script directly: python Monte-carlo-simulation-generate_v1.0.py

-This will launch the simulation, generate events, and produce output files and plots.
+This will launch the simulation, generate events, and produce output files and plots in output/.

 ## 📊 Output Description